Jayaganeshan-Thanga-Kumar/flex/GOOGLE_REVIEWS_RESEARCH.md

 3. **Review Fetching**: Implement periodic review fetching
 4. **Data Normalization**: Normalize Google review format to match our Review interface
 5. **Merge Logic**: Combine Google reviews with Hostaway reviews in dashboard

-### Recommendation:
-✅ **IMPLEMENT** - Google Reviews integration is technically feasible and would provide valuable additional review data.
-The main limitation is the 5-review limit, but this covers the most recent and impactful reviews.

-### Next Steps:
-1. Obtain Google Cloud API credentials
-2. Identify Google My Business listings for all properties
-3. Implement basic integration as proof of concept
-4. Expand to full integration with error handling and rate limiting

-### Alternative Solutions Considered:
-- **Web Scraping**: Not recommended due to legal/technical risks
-- **Third-party Services**: Various paid services exist but add complexity
-- **Google My Business API**: More comprehensive but requires business verification